 Fostering Collaboration and Teamwork (in certain modes)

 Some of the Gimkit games let students work together.
 “Team Mode” is a great example.
-They are put into teams.
+You can even use the KitCollab feature to have students contribute questions to the quiz before the game begins, increasing critical thinking and ownership.
 They have to talk to each other and help each other answer questions.
 This helps them learn to work as a team.
-They also learn from their teammates.
-It’s a good way to build those important skills.
 You can find more details about this and other modes by exploring Gimkit’s game modes.
+Understanding the difference between competitive vs cooperative learning in Gimkit can help you maximize the impact of these activities.

 Making Learning Fun and Engaging

-(Top Gimkit Game Modes for Middle School Engagement
+Top Gimkit Game Modes for Middle School Engagement

 Integrating Gimkit into Your Middle School Curriculum